-This Instructable will walk you through how to make a 4'x2' reclaimed wood planter using only a chopsaw, handheld drill, a few clamps, a circular saw, and a Dremel (optional).
+This Instructable will walk you through how to make a 4'x2' reclaimed wood planter using only a handheld drill, a few clamps, a circular saw, and a metal file.

 *Because you will be working with reclaimed wood, please don't assume that my exact measurements will work for your project.
 Your posts may be thicker or thinner than what I used.
 Always measure things for yourself.

 ***ALWAYS pre-drill holes before using screws or nails.

 Disclaimer: I have amazing access to reclaimed/used wood since I work on a farm, so it was relatively easy for me to find all of this.
 However, there are TONS of people looking to get rid of wood.
 Check craigslist in your area, and even post what you're looking for.
 Just knowing that I can get rid of something for FREE from my yard is amazing, and there are many people who feel the same.
 If you're feeling adventurous, you could also drive through alleyways and pick wood scraps that people place by their trash bins.

 1) For my pick, I looked for 2''x2'' posts (we use them to support young trees).
 For this project you need to find